domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-songs.md

 Althea by Greatful Dead
 Brown Eyed Women by Greatful Dead
 Forever Young by Grateful Dead feat.
 Neil Young
-Friends by Phish
-​Horn by Phish
-Julius by Phish
-Light by Phish
-Satellite by Phish
 Scarlet Begonias into Fire on the Mountain by Greatful Dead
-Sleeping Monkey by Phish (Recommend Live Phish Boardwalk Atlantic City 2010)
 Sparks (MANDY Remix)
-Tela by Phish
 Terrapin Station by Greatful Dead
 The Lonesome Death of Hattie Carroll -- Bob Dylan

+## Unsorted Phish
+Divided Sky
+Esther
+Friends
+​Horn
+Julius
+Light
+Roses Are Free
+Satellite
+Sleeping Monkey (Recommend Live Phish Boardwalk Atlantic City 2010)
+The Lizards
+Tela
+Train Song
-Waiting All Night by Phish
+Waiting All Night
-Walls of the Cave by Phish
+Walls of the Cave
-YEM by Phish
+When the Circus Comes to Town
+You Enjoy Myself (YEM)

 ## Unsorted Genres
+Avicii
 Aesthetic
 Chillwave
 Chopped and Screwed